Newell Brands: Newell Company

-In 2016, Newell moved its corporate headquarters to Hoboken, New Jersey.
+In 2016, Newell transferred its corporate headquarters to Hoboken, New Jersey.
+In 2019, it returned to Atlanta.

 Criticism

 Newell Rubbermaid has been criticized in the UK for closing British factories, including those of Parker Pen, and relocating them to Nantes, France, and China.
-Similarly, they've been criticized for their handling of Toolmakers Berol, Record and Marples.
+Similarly, they have been criticized for their handling of Toolmakers Berol, Record and Marples.

-Newell Sistema products has been criticized for requiring workers in their Auckland, New Zealand factory to work in unsafe conditions during the COVID-19 outbreak and lock down without adequate distances between workers and proper personal protective equipment.
-After a WorkSafe NZ visit, workers were told they would not have to go to work and would be on full pay for the 4 week lock down.
+Newell Sistema products has been criticized for requiring workers in their Auckland, New Zealand, factory to work in unsafe conditions during the COVID-19 outbreak and lock down without adequate distances between workers and proper personal protective equipment.
+After a WorkSafe NZ visit, workers were told they would not have to go to work and would be on full pay for the four week lock down.

 Mergers

 Rubbermaid

-In 1999, Newell acquired the Rubbermaid and Graco brand names in a megamerger worth $5.8 billion, and later renamed the combined firm Newell Rubbermaid.
+In 1999, Newell acquired the Rubbermaid and Graco brand names in a megamerger worth $5.8 billion, renaming the combined firm Newell Rubbermaid.
 This was an acquisition ten times larger than the last biggest acquisition Newell had made, nearly doubled the company's size, and significantly increased Newell's portfolio of brands.

 In 2003, the merger was dubbed the "merger from hell" by Businessweek magazine.
 Newell shareholders lost 50% of their value in the two years following the closing and Rubbermaid shareholders lost 35%.
 In 2002, Newell wrote off $500 million in goodwill.